elatov/elatov.github.io/_posts/2014-04-09-ossec-freebsd.md

     sourcetype = ossec_ar

-Also let&#8217;s point the app to the correct location of the rules for ossec.
+Also let's point the app to the correct location of the rules for ossec.
 Modify the **/opt/splunk/etc/apps/ossec/bin/parse\_ossec\_groups.py** file to contain the following:

     DEFAULT_RULES_DIR = "/usr/local/ossec-hids/rules/"